 Skin Hemangiosarcoma Symptoms

 Symptoms of skin hemangiosarcoma are different from that of internal hemangiosarcoma.
 These tumors are smooth or wart-like raised bumps that are red to purple in color.
-They are most often found in areas where hair is sparse, such as the ventral (front) abdomen.
+They are most often found in areas with sparse hair, such as the tummy on the abdomen.

 Diagnosing Hemangiosarcoma in Dogs